The County of San Diego provides you with a twice-monthly allowance of Flex Credits that you can use to purchase benefits.

 You may have excess Flex Credits if you waive health care coverage or if you elect a medical plan that costs less than your twice-monthly allowance.

-If you enroll in a HDHP with an HSA, your excess Flex Credits will be automatically deposited into a Health Savings Account (HSA) for you to use to pay for eligible health care expenses.
-The HSA will be administered by Wells Fargo Bank.
+If you enroll in a High Deductible Plan (HDHP) with a Health Savings Account (HSA), your excess Flex Credits will be automatically deposited into an HSA for you to use to pay for eligible health care expenses.
+The HSA will be administered by Optum Bank.
 There is no minimum contribution amount to the HSA.

 If you don’t enroll in a High Deductible Health Plan with an HSA, you can elect to have excess Flex Credits directed into a: